-A first-offense boating while intoxicated conviction with a BAC less than .15 is a class B misdemeanor and includes the possibility of a fine not to exceed $2,000 and/or a jail sentence from 3 days to 180 days, and a driver’s license suspension of 90 days to 365 days.
+A first-offense BWI conviction with a BAC less than .15 is a class B misdemeanor and includes the possibility of a fine not to exceed $2,000 and/or a jail sentence from 3 days to 180 days, and a driver’s license suspension of 90 days to 365 days.

 However, if you are charged with a subsequent offense of BWI, DWI, or FWI in Texas or a first offense of intoxicated assault or manslaughter in Texas, you are required to install a vehicle ignition interlock device on your car and are not allowed to operate a motor vehicle without an interlock device.

 A judge may, however, decide that justice would not be served by installing an interlock device on your vehicle, and can excuse its installation.

-The attorneys at Trichter & Murphy, PC, have years of experience with Texas boating laws regarding BWI in Houston, Conroe, Livingston, Galveston, and elsewhere.
+The attorneys at Trichter & LeGrand, PC, have years of experience with Texas boating laws regarding BWI in Houston, Conroe, Livingston, Galveston, and elsewhere.

 We understand that a BWI arrest can damage your valuable reputation the same way that a DWI or DUI arrest can.